Deep Reinforcement Learning Based Joint Downlink Beamforming and RIS Configuration in RIS-aided MU-MISO Systems Under Hardware Impairments and Imperfect CSI: Results

-The learning curves in Fig. \ref{fig:results} depict the instant rewards achieved by the agents computed according to \eqref{eq:sumrate}, averaged over ten random seeds.
-Moreover, we report the converged sum rates in Table \ref{table:results}, being the average of the last 1000 instant rewards over ten trials as per the \ac{DRL} benchmarking standards \cite{deep_rl_that_matters}.
-Similarly, the converged sum rates across different transmission powers are provided in Fig. \ref{fig:power}.
-From our evaluation results, we infer that $\beta\text{-Space Exploration}$ attains near-optimal results in all of the settings tested.
-Specifically, when $\beta_{\min} = 0.3$, the SAC agent under the mismatch environment shows considerably worse performance than the golden standard, and the resulting performance approaches the golden standard when $\beta_{\min}$ is increased to $0.6$.
+In Fig. \ref{fig:results}, we report the instantaneous sum rates computed according to \eqref{eq:sumrate}, averaged over ten random seeds.
+While the agents are trained using the average reward $\Tilde{r}$ in \eqref{eq:avg_reward}, the performance is assessed under the instantaneous rewards $r$.
+Also, Table \ref{table:results} reports the converged sum rates, being the average of the last 1000 instant rewards over ten trials, per the \ac{DRL} benchmarking standards \cite{deep_rl_that_matters}.

+From the evaluation results, we infer that $\beta\text{-Space Exploration}$ attains near-optimal results in all of the settings tested.
+Specifically, when $\beta_{\min} = 0.3$, the SAC agent under the mismatch environment shows considerably worse performance than the golden standard.
+The resulting performance approaches the golden standard when $\beta_{\min}$ is increased to $0.6$.
 This is expected since the interval for possible \ac{RIS} loss factors shrinks as $\beta(\varphi_{l}) \in [\beta_{\min}, 1]$.
-However, our method is not affected by the $\beta_{\min}$ value and exhibits a robust performance, achieving high sum downlink rates slightly lower than the golden standards for each value of $\beta_{\min}$.
-Furthermore, our algorithm regards no issues with the convergence rate, that is, learning curves are practically parallel to the golden standard, which implies that $\beta\text{-Space Exploration}$ can learn how the actions selected by the policy affect the loss in the \ac{RIS} reflections, i.e., resulting $\beta(\varphi_{l})$, in a negligible amount of time compared to the total training duration, and maximize the sum rate accordingly.
+However, our method is not affected by the $\beta_{\min}$ value.
+For each value of $\beta_{\min}$, it exhibits a robust performance, achieving high sum downlink rates slightly lower than the golden standard.
+Furthermore, $\beta\text{-Space Exploration}$ regards no issues with the convergence rate, that is, learning curves are practically parallel to the golden standard.
+This implies that the exploration policy can implicitly learn how its action selections affect the loss in the \ac{RIS} reflections, which is done in a negligible amount of time compared to the total training duration.